naskarsourjya/icb_mpc/README.md

 # Week 22:
 1. reduce the time stamp, and reduce the simulation  time to 20%.
 2. Fix plot.
+D0ne
-3. Greedy cost function (maximze C_b)
+3. Greedy cost function (maximze C_b).
+Done
+4. Investigate parameters Q and R for lqr effect on solution.
 3. Implement the the midterm icb mpc algo
 4. Write Theory outline and sections in overleaf.
 5. Implement the multi stage mpc example